Promptorium/promptorium/docs/configuration.md

 #### Background Color (Optional)

 The `background_color` field is the background color of the component.
-See below for more details on the available colors.
+See the [Colors](#colors) section for more details on the available colors.

 #### Foreground Color (Optional)